oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Snapshot

-*   When taking a vm snapshot, a snapshot of the shared disk should not be taken, although it will be part of the VM snapshot configuration and the disk will appear as unplugged.
+*   When taking a vm snapshot, a snapshot of the shared disk should not be taken, although it will be part of the VM snapshot configuration and the disk will appear as not activated.

 Stateless VM